E komo mai

 1,000 Years of Island Life

-Lāna‘i Culture & Heritage Center museum opened in January 2010 with a showcase of native artifacts.
+Lāna‘i Culture & Heritage Center museum opened in January 2010 with a showcase of artifacts.
 It also includes a plantation heritage room that transports guests back in time when immigrants and industrialists came together to pursue a shared dream of prosperity.

 Black and white photo of the last thatched house in Palawai, Lanai, taken in 1912.
 The traditional structure is surrounded by natural landscape, with its thatched roof standing out against the backdrop of the rugged terrain.